JimberSoftware/docs/company/users/users.md

  ![overview_users.png](/overview_users.png ':size=800x150')

- Clicking on the bar of the user, there appears a window with more details:
+ Clicking on the corresponding strip of the user, there appears a window with more details:

 ![properties_user.png](/properties_user.png ':size=500')